Statues in Church

 There [is] already enough art at the front ... to be a distraction [from Jesus]

-I understand concerns about the "distractions" at Church.
-I like to think of the analogy of a visit to a King.
+We understand concerns about the "distractions" at Church.
+Let's think of a visit to a King.

 Scenario 1: I enter the majestic castle.
 The walls of the court have beautiful tapestries and there are courtiers in long robes.
 There is beautiful music by court musicians.
 There are beautiful statues of great administrators of the country in the hallway.
 At the front of the court there are two chairs.
 One for the King and one for the queen.
 Everyone in the court has a great honour for the queen.
 They kneel before her they kiss her hand they pick up her robe after her.
 But they know who has all the authority.
 It is the King.
 When they see him they are in awe.
 They want to serve him.
 They know he is Lord and that he has all authority.
 The beautiful queen at his side and the beautiful wall tapestries, statues, and the music, only serve to give greater majesty to the King.
 Because he is so great, nothing could obscure him.
 All of this beauty around him only serves to make him more majestic.
 (This is the Catholic model, and also the model of Heaven found in "Revelation")